SamuelArdi/SiphonYT/README.md

 ## Requirements
 [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 The core of this program, it can't and will not work without it.
 [FFmpeg](https://github.com/BtbN/FFmpeg-Builds).
 Required for merging video and audio.
-Without this, your video will be separated into video and audio.
+Without this, your video will be separated into it's video format and it's audio format.
 It is recommended to put these executables into a folder and add said folder into your environment variables, to make setting up easier.